White Sapote (Multi-Grafted)

 - *Take care to locate the graft points before commencing any pruning.*

-- Once more mature take the top off to maintain picking height - the top branches can shade out the lower branches and it is these branches that we want to bear fruit and are easier to reach and manage.
+- Once the tree is mature take the top off to maintain picking height - the top branches can shade out the lower branches and it is these branches that we want to bear fruit and are easier to reach and manage.

 - The tree is drought tolerant but will produce better fruit with regular and deep watering during very prolonged dry periods.